6 Key Public Relations Trends in 2023

 Making a Facebook group that revolves around a brand can be an inexpensive way to build a community.

-It’s no surprise then that businesses have been taking note.
+It’s no surprise that businesses have been taking note.

 Last year, about three-quarters of large companies, reported having at least one online community.